Scarlettidiot/2113project/README.md

   - Feature: the dynamic array currentcar[] records the selection of current round (status).
   - Feature: the for loop in which the int i stores the number of the current round.
   - Feature: game_continue() tracks the game status after every round and break the loop if the win and lose of the full game has been a certainty (i.e., break the loop if there has been three succeed rounds or 3 failed rounds even though the game haven't been to the final fifth round).
-  - Feature: hints(): a function judging if there are two rounds failed consecutively (track the game status).
+  - Feature: give_hints(): a function judging if there are two rounds failed consecutively (track the game status).
 If yes, then the program will provide an opportunity.
 The player can choose whether to be given a bad minister's number randomly and automatically.
 - Requirement 3: Dynamic memory management
   - Feature: rresult[] is a dynamic array which stores the game status.
 The memory location will be freed after the one full game ends.
   - Feature: currentcar[] is a dynamic array which stores the selection of the player in each round.
 The memory will be freed after each round, and a new array will be created if there is new round after.